 The High Speed Gold Tank Plating Kit is based around our High Speed Gold Tank Plating Solution which plates at rates above 0.3 micron-per-minute, twice the rate of our standard gold tank plating solution.
+The shade of gold plated is slightly less yellow than our standard solution.
 Because the kit replaces the Hotplate Stirrer with the Magnetic Stirrer, plating should be carried out in an ambient temperature of 18 – 25 °C

 Glass Plating Beaker

 1litre sizes.
 With the Mesh Electrodes inserted, the internal dimensions of each size beaker are as follows; 250ml; Height – 7cm, Diameter – 6cm 500ml; H – 10cm, D; 8cm 1Lt; H;13cm, D;8cmPlate different sized objects individually or in small batches, from rings to trophies.

 Mesh ElectrodeMagnetic Stirrer